 CALL YOUR DOCTOR:

 If you are unsure of the cause of your swollen lymph nodes and have no other symptoms, your lymph drainage therapist may be able to assist you by indicating where the lymphatic congestion is located in the body and if there is any rerouting or obstruction to the lymphatic flow.
 They may also be able to tell you which organs systems are most taxed or have poor circulation (spleen, liver, kidneys, large intestine).
-Additionally, a client's reaction to lymphatic work can indicate if they still have an active infection if more nodes swell after a session.
+Additionally, a client's reaction to lymphatic work can indicate if they still have an active infection if more nodes swell or become large, then smaller after a session.

 If you are out of the acute stage of infection (first 48 hours), Lymph Drainage Therapy can assist your lymphatics and eliminatory organs such as the Liver and Kidneys to expel the cause of your swollen nodes.
 We recommend a 30 minute session to start and please do not schedule an appointment if you have a fever.
 Depending on the clients current state of health, we may recommend more sessions or additional support from other providers to ensure your body has everything it needs to heal.